The natural reserves in the province of Agrigento

 It constitutes a very particular environment, in which over 200 plant species grow, mosses and lichens, mixed with rock vegetation, make up the usual landscape.
 The legend tells Ulysses that they are Diomedes' companions, turned into birds after a shipwreck.
 On summer afternoons, crossing the waters covered by flocks of birds by boat has a certain effect.

-The " Oriented Natural Reserve of the Platani River ", between the municipalities of Ribera and Cattolica Eraclea (Agrigento), dominated by the splendid Capo Bianco line, managed by the Forestry Company, consists of 200 hectares of Mediterranean scrub, a natural habitat for many plant species, of particular importance is the presence of the retama, a broom with white flowers common in Africa.
+The " Natural Reserve of the Platani River ", straddling the municipalities of Ribera and Cattolica Eraclea (Agrigento), dominated by the splendid Capo Bianco line, managed by the Forestry Company, consists of 200 hectares of Mediterranean scrub, a natural habitat for many plant species, the presence of the retama, a broom with white flowers common in Africa, is of particular importance.

-The mouth of the river, with its humid environments and its dunes where the sea lily grows luxuriantly, is the ideal habitat for various species of migratory birds: the gray heron, the black-winged stilt, the avocet, the refectory, the marsh harrier and peregrine.
+The mouth of the river, with its humid environments and its dunes where the sea lily grows luxuriantly, is the ideal habitat for various species of migratory birds: the gray heron, the black-winged stilt, the avocet, the refectory, the marsh harrier and peregrine harrier.

 A short distance away, the ruins of the ancient Eraclea Minoa , a Greek colony probably dating back to the Mycenaean period (6th century), deserve a visit, of which the imposing theater that overlooks the green, white and blue coast of Agrigento remains.